RoamGuru Roam Guru

 • Admission: €12 (includes panoramic lift)

-Turin's connection to cinema runs deep.
-The city was Italy's film capital before World War I, home to studios that produced hundreds of silent films.
+The panoramic lift is not optional—it is a glass elevator that climbs through the center of the dome to a viewing platform with 360-degree city views.
+On clear days, you can see the Alps framing the horizon.
+Turin's connection to cinema runs deep: the city was Italy's film capital before World War I, home to studios that produced hundreds of silent films.
 The museum celebrates this heritage while embracing cinema's global history.

 The Shroud of Turin